mfthomps/Labtainers/azure/README.txt

 browser.
 You must first run the install_labtainers.sh script on that computer, and then run the restart.sh script.

+When done with a lab, use
+   ./deallocate_vm <user ID>
+to stop incurring most charges.
+Note however that any work you've performed on the Labtainers might be lost (unless you've retrieved your results with get_results.sh.

+To restore a VM after you deallocated it, use:
+    ./restore_vm.sh <user ID>

-When completely done with the VM, use the delete_vm.sh script to stop incurring charges:
+When completely done with the VM, use the delete_vm.sh script to stop incurring all charges:
     ./delete_vm.sh <user ID>

 Shutting down the VM without deleting it will not stop charges.

 Questions?   mfthomps at nps.edu